zhuluren/gitskills/README.txt

-Create a new branch quickly
+Create a new branch quickly and simple.